 The 3x3x3 concept (as seen above) has been used to successfully treat a variety of eating disorders as well as gastrointestinal issues and diabetes.
 It can also serve to help athletes, parents, children, etc., who need nutritional assistance and consistency.

 Although this might seem like another overwhelming addition to recovery, it is actually meant to manage and decrease ED thoughts and behaviors.
 We understand that following a meal plan can be easier said than done, and often times, it takes guidance and practice to figure out what works best for you.
-Joining the NourishRX PATH community or speaking with one of our dietitians may be the extra step you need to put a meal plan into practice.
+Drop us a line to see how meeting with one of our dietitians may be the extra step you need to put a meal plan into practice.

 Comments Off on What is the Purpose of a Meal Plan in Recovery?